ideafold/ideafold.github.com/index.md

 ### Basic stuffs and skills:

 - GPA: about 80.00 in undergraduate degree and about 81.60 in master degree
-- English level: CET 6; on the way to IELTS: 6.5
+- Language: be proficient in Cantonese and Chinese; English level: CET 6; on the way to IELTS: 6.5
 - Good at C/C++, python; familiar with Java but in two years ago
 - Have a knowledge of data structures and software engineer practices
 - 6 years using experience of linux system